-Right out of the gate, when veteran Deputy DA Hatami challenged Gascon with the current statistics, all memorized, on the catastrophic rise in crime since he took office, Gascon barked backed in response “It almost seems like were at a Republican debate”.
+Right out of the gate, when veteran Deputy DA Hatami challenged Gascon with the current statistics, all memorized, on the catastrophic rise in crime since he took office, Gascon barked back in response “It almost seems like were at a Republican debate”.
 The irony of which since Gascon himself was a Republican for 40 years switching parties in 2010.

 Another term Gascon used to deflect attention from his disastrous tenure was DA was to call it “fake news”, attempting to gaslight those who highlighted his failures.
 Gascon’s pro-criminal directives and zero-cash bail have amounted to an extremely unsafe environment for the citizen’s of LA County as the candidates pointed out.

 The embattled Soros-backed DA maintains that violent crime is slightly down in the last year to which candidate Debra Archuleta suggested that might be due to the fact that there are “over 13000 cases sitting on his desk that have not yet been filed.”

 The DA race has seen three debates so far, two of which were pro-law enforcement.
 Gascon chose not to attend the first two, a wise choice, as he has made it abundantly clear one of the main focuses of his campaign is “holding law enforcement accountable”.

 No where in his announcement that he is running for re-election did he mention he was focused on holding criminals accountable.